Golf Channel: Viewership

 For the month of October 2013, Golf Channel averaged a daily viewership of 84,000.

-International version
+International versions

 Canada

-The Golf Channel is also available in Canada on most cable and satellite providers, as it is authorized for carriage as a foreign cable television service by the Canadian Radio-television and Telecommunications Commission.
+Golf Channel is available in Canada on most cable and satellite providers, as it is authorized for carriage as a foreign cable television service by the Canadian Radio-television and Telecommunications Commission.
 While it mostly airs the American feed, live events coverage is subject to blackouts due to TSN holding many of its broadcasting rights domestically.

-Contrarily, the Canadian feed carries coverage of some events (particularly early round coverage of The Open Championship) whose rights are not owned by a Canadian network (TSN only holds rights to NBC's network coverage of the Open), but became unavailable in the country due to their move to USA Network and/or Peacock.
+Contrarily, the Canadian feed has carried coverage of some events whose rights are not owned by a Canadian network—particularly early round coverage of The Open Championship, as TSN only holds rights to NBC's network coverage)—but became unavailable in the country due to their move to USA Network and/or Peacock.

 Poland

-Golf Channel Poland (Polish Golf Channel Polska) is licensed version of the network owned by MWE Networks launched on March 18, 2017.
+Golf Channel Poland (Polish Golf Channel Polska) is a licensed version of the network owned by MWE Networks launched on March 18, 2017.